prashantrathi123/hawkClient/docs/scripts.md

 - https
 - url

-node modlues can be imported in script from collection path if installed in collection folder and have package.json file.
+externalt node modlues can be imported in script from collection path if installed in collection folder and have package.json file.